26Ten supports Tasmanians to lift adult literacy and numeracy skills

 The 26Ten Team implements the 26Ten Tasmania Strategy with members of the Network and Coalition.
 Our roles cover literacy, plain English, administration, teaching, volunteering, communications, community development, and bringing people together to make a difference.

-We offer free services for communities, employers and people to build their skills
+We offer services for communities, employers and people to build their skills

 • 26Ten Communities: Local Literacy for Work and Life program provides longer-term funding that unites people and organisations to provide help where and when it is needed, creating lasting improvement in adult literacy and numeracy skills.